blair-git25/blog/Week6.md

 #### 1. Installation

-The firewall I will be installing is called Uncomplicated Firewall, of UFW for short.
-Its a user-friendly command line tool for managing Linux's netfilter firewall and simplifies the comlpex iptables rules for allowing/blocking traffic.
+The firewall we will be installing is called Uncomplicated Firewall, or UFW for short.
+It's a user-friendly command line tool for managing Linux's netfilter firewall and simplifies the complex iptables rules for allowing/blocking traffic.

-To install UFW I ran this script:
+To install UFW we will run this script:
 ```
 sudo apt install ufw
 ```